cjkpl/wagtail-cjkcms/docs/index.md

 * [Quick start](getting-started/01.quick-start.md) - A quick start guide for new projects.
 * [Manual installation details](getting-started/03.installation.md) - A step by step installation guide.

+## Blocks

+### Content blocks
+* [Countdown] - implemented simplyCountdown by VincentLoy.
+See https://vincentloy.github.io/simplyCountdown.js/ for more info

 ## Management commands